ezecodes/ffushion-express/README.md

 2. Install dependencies: `npm install`
 3. Run the application: `npm run server:dev`

-## Running Development Migrations

-To run development migrations for your database, follow these steps:

-1. Ensure that your database server is running and that your development database is properly configured in `config/config.js`.

 ## Contributing

 We welcome contributions to the Therapal project!
 If you'd like to contribute, please fork the repository and submit a pull request.